Start a Local Physician/Resident Branch

 Once you are involved with AMWA and you see the value it provides you and those you meet, you may want to start a local physician branch that would serve your area or institution.
 The Branch Affiliation Letter provides information on how to get started and summarizes the instructions listed below.

 - Apply for an IRS tax ID number (EIN) from your local state to comply with current IRS rules and to open a bank account.
 The tax ID permits the branch to engage in financial transactions.
 Branches who do not plan to engage in financial transactions do not need to apply for an IRS tax ID number and need only fulfill steps 2-5, 7 and 9.
+Branches without a IRS tax ID will not be included in AMWA’s non-profit group exemption.

 - Sign the attached AMWA Branch Affiliation Agreement.